Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             The meaning is similar to --tss_5utr_fuzzy.
 This value is for interCDS-derived sRNA instead of 5'UTR-derived sRNA.
 Default is p_0.04.
-      --terminator_files TERMINATOR_FILES [TERMINATOR_FILES ...], -tf TERMINATOR_FILES [TERMINATOR_FILES ...]
-                            If terminator information is required, please assign the paths of gff files of terminator.
       --terminator_fuzzy_in_srna TERMINATOR_FUZZY_IN_SRNA, -tfi TERMINATOR_FUZZY_IN_SRNA
                             If --terminator_files is provided, please assign the fuzzy for comparing terminator with transcript.
 This